-There is a leaflet about confidentiality and carers that the staff can supply you with if you require more information.
+There is a leaflet about confidentiality and carers that the staff can give you.
+Please ask a member of staff for a copy of the leaflet.

 Staying in control

 Advance decisions are about making choices about your healthcare while you are well.
 In mental health, this means that your wishes can be taken into account if you ever become incapable of making informed choices during a crisis.